NC State, Craft Beer, Carolina Cooking

 For instance, plugging in the zip code for Morrisville (27560) will display the three largest demographic subsections found in that area.
 It’s super helpful to give you a feel for any neighborhood.

-Before you rush to a decision, you should probably make sure you can handle the commute though.
+Before you rush into a decision, you should probably make sure you can handle the commute though.

 Raleigh residents face a fairly average commute